alexq1an/Shamrock-Scheduler4Dementia/ReadMe.md

 <br>
 The alarm has a delay which we plan to fix, it may not ring exactly on the minute, sometimes it is even one minute behind, but when the notification pops up it will appear as it does in the photo<br>
 <br>
-You can click on the notification and it will automatically open another page, we hope to use this page to display the task in the coming sprint<br>
+You can click on the notification and it will automatically open another page, we hope to use this page to display the pTask in the coming sprint<br>
 <br>
 <br>
 <br>